 The app is really easy to use.
 The syncing between the watch and the phone seems to be automatic when the watch and the phone are close to each other.
 But you can easily swipe your phone when you are visiting the app and the syncing will start.

-The app is very easy to use.
 You can choose between different premium features like health and fitness stats, guided programs, challenges and adventures, workouts and last but not least mindfulness.
 Your chosen health and fitness stats will be shown at the watch.

 If you want to socialize with other Fitbit users, the app comes with a “community”.
-It reminds me a bit about Twitter.You can write and get private messages, and you can publish public messages.
+It reminds me a bit about Twitter.You can write and get private messages, and you can publish messages.

 The Fitbit watch

 I struggled a bit with the watch in the beginning until I learnt how to swipe the screen.
-I often forget to log the type of exercise I am doing.
-It doesn’t really matter, because it seems like the watch discover whether I am walking briskly or running, when I am in fat burn or cardio modus or not.
+I often forget to log the type of exercise I am doing but it doesn’t really matter, because it seems like the watch discover whether I am walking briskly or running, when I am in fat burn or cardio modus or not.
 You can choose between exercises like run, bike, swim, treadmill, outdoor workout and walk.
 When you “tell” your watch what you want to do, it will vibrate one time for fat burn, two times for cardio and three times for peak.
 You can turn these vibrations off if you like, because these vibrations use a lot of power and you have to charge your watch often.
 The vibrations can be turned off at the watch.
 In addition can you easily connect to Spotify.

 My super motivational Fitbit watch

 I needed a change in my life and I wanted to become healthier.
 My main goal is to prevent a breast cancer recurrence and my daily goal is to walk minimum 10 000 steps.
 Since I started to use the watch the anxiety and the depression are not that overwhelming, and I actually sleep better at nights.
 The anxiety and depression are still there, but easier in a way.
 I am often using the mindfulness feature to calm down, and I don`t struggle with fatigue in the same way as I used to.
 But that is simply because I have become more aware of my activities, nutrition and my water intake.
-And in addition I have discovered the nature and been to places I have never been before, even though I have lived in this town for over two decades.
+And in addition I have discovered the nature and been to places I have never been before even though I have lived in this town for over two decades.
 So thanks to my super motivational Fitbit watch!

 A NHS trial reveals a five-day course of radiotherapy is just as good as the standard three-week treatment.
 Hospitals are already using the fast-track regime as it reduces coronavirus exposure.
 Read More